mattboggess/intedact/README.md

 # intedact

-Easy, interactive univariate and bivariate EDA for pandas DataFrames.
+Interactive univariate and bivariate EDA for pandas DataFrames right in your Jupyer notebook.

 # Installation